12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Why it Should Inspire You

-Citizens rely on their local leaders to develop policies and lead initiatives that greatly impact their day-to-day lives.
+Citizens rely on their local leaders to develop policies and lead initiatives that greatly impact their quality of life.
 Educational opportunities that help to build bridges of understanding and establish deeper roots of appreciation between citizens and municipal leaders are powerful engagement opportunities.
 In Eden, North Carolina, citizens are invited to learn more about their city government’s operations and services by participating in such an opportunity: its Citizens Academy.

 According to the program page’s website, while attending the Citizens Academy, participants: